PTAssembler Documentation

 2(i4) 2 control points are shared with image number 4

 All Yaw, Pitch and Roll values are measured in degrees.
 Loosely speaking, Yaw measures the camera's left/right position, Pitch measures the camera's up/down position, and Roll measures the degree to which the horizon is tilted.
+It is these parameters that allow the stitcher to correctly position the images in the final output.

 In the unlikely event that you know the Yaw, Pitch and Roll values for your images, you can manually fill in these fields and click the 'update selected' button.
 If you don't know the these values, they can be very accurately estimated later using the optimizer.